okfn/opendefinition/od/2.0/pt-br/index.markdown

 #### 2.2.5 Source

-The **license** *may* require modified works to be made available in a form preferred for further modification.
+The **license** *may* require obras modificadas to be made available in a form preferred for further modification.

 #### 2.2.6 Technical Restriction Prohibition

-The **license** *may* prohibit distribution of the work in a manner where technical measures impose restrictions on the exercise of otherwise allowed rights.
+The **license** *may* prohibit distribution da obra in a manner where technical measures impose restrictions on the exercise of otherwise allowed rights.

 #### 2.2.7 Non-aggression